How to Set Up WooCommerce Royal Mail Shipping Plugin?

-Note: Unchecking this feature only disables rates in the Cart/Checkout page.
+Note: Unchecking this feature only disables rates on the Cart/Checkout page.
 Shipment Tracking functionality will still be available to you.

-- Method Title: Method Title is visible in the Cart/Checkout page under Shipping options.
-Specify Method Title as required (defined by you).
+- Method Title: The method Title is visible on the Cart/Checkout page under Shipping options.
+Specify the Method Title as required (defined by you).